conda-incubator/conda-store/docusaurus-docs/conda-store/references/architecture.md

 Both the worker and server need a connection to a SQLAchemy compatible database, Redis, and S3 compatible object storage.
-The S3 server is used to store all build artifacts for example logs, docker layers, and the [Conda-Pack](https://conda.github.io/conda-pack/) tarball.
+The S3 server is used to store all build artifacts for example logs, and the [Conda-Pack](https://conda.github.io/conda-pack/) tarball.
 The PostgreSQL database is used for storing all states on environments and builds along with powering the conda-store web server UI, REST API,